 Next, we will change the bash window to use the Ubuntu Mono font.

 *If this is your first time launching Bash on Ubuntu on Windows 10, you will have to complete the first time setup.
-Do this first if you have not done it already.
+Do this first if you haven’t already.